 - It pop-ups an error message if anything goes wrong during compression.

 As it uses the XZ tool, so the output files extension of the Pixz tools is .xz by default.
 However, you can pick any other compression suffixes or extensions to enclose the file name.
-Comparing to other data compression tools, Pixz has the same compression ratio as 7z.
+Compared to other data compression tools, Pixz has the same compression ratio as 7z.

 Important Features of Pixz